Menzies exists to perform internationally significant medical research leading to healthier, longer and better lives for Tasmanians.

-Professor Simon Foote became our Director.
+Professor Simon Foote became Director of Menzies.
 He implemented a significant growth strategy that transformed Menzies into Tasmania's premier medical research facility.
 We expanded our research programs to focus on clinical and basic science.
 High-quality researchers have been attracted to Tasmania, and we have forged research links nationally and internationally.

 Medical Science 1 (MS1) was opened - a $58 million new premises, with state of the art laboratories and research equipment not previously seen in Tasmania.
 It was funded by the Australian Government, Tasmanian Government, University of Tasmania and Atlantic Philanthropies, an American philanthropic foundation.
 MS1 is located on the former Menzies site, at the corner of Liverpool and Campbell Streets, diagonally opposite the Royal Hobart Hospital.
 Detailed planning went into the technological and construction process, as the building houses a variety of complex medical equipment.
 The building enabled Menzies, the School of Medicine and the Executive of the Faculty of Health to be co-housed.
 One of the University's goals was for research staff across all research areas to work collaboratively, and MS1 facilitated that interaction.

 Professor Tom Marwick became Director of Menzies.